-Licensed production

-Production without a licence H

-- G Government: Sources indicate that this type of weapon is held by Governmental agencies. - N Non-Government: Sources indicate that this type of weapon is held by non-Governmental armed groups. - U Unspecified: Sources indicate that this type of weapon is found in the country, but do not specify whether it is held by Governmental agencies or non-Governmental armed groups.
+I. Country of origin Licensed production ¥ Production without a licence G Government: Sources indicate that this type of weapon is held by Governmental agencies. Ν Non-Government : Sources indicate that this type of weapon is held by non-Governmental armed groups.
+Unenergie d'automatic disette thet this time of unenergy is found in the secondary but do not exercify

+U Unspecified: Sources indicate that this type of weapon is found in the country, but do not specify whether it is held by Governmental agencies or non-Governmental armed groups.